datagrok-ai/public/help/develop/how-to/access-data.md

 | [Virtuoso](../../access/connectors/virtuoso.md)        | &check; | &check; | &check; | &check;      | &check;       | &check; | &check;           |&check;| &check;  |                                                                              |
 | [Web](../../access/connectors/web.md)                  |         |         |         |              |               |         |                   |       |          | [See the list](../../access/connectors/web.md#connection-parameters)         |

 When providing a connection string, you do not have to pass other parameters, as they will not be taken into account.
 The only exception is credentials: for such parameters as `Login` and `Password`, or `Access Key` and `Secret Key`, the case is different.
 We will cover that in the [next section](#managing-credentials).
-For now, let's assume that parameters carrying sensitive data form a separate category.
+For now, let's assume that parameters carrying sensitive data form a distinct category.
 Given the parameters listed above, in the most general case, you would add a connection with the following contents to pull data from a provider:

 ```json
 {